 Moving right along, avocado season is also upon us!!!
 The grand old tree outside my kitchen window is heavy with growing fruit.
 The problem is how to reach the high branches.
 Often by the time an avocado ripens enough to fall, it is rotty or invaded by hungry insects.
 Even if it lands relatively edible, it turns out i am also competing with an avocado-loving dog!

-If I beat Stella to it, or am able to knock down a ripe-looking specimen with a long stick, I am awarded with a nutrient dense, delicious prize. they might not be so beautiful on the outside, but as you can see, perfect inside!
+If I beat Stella to it, or am able to knock down a ripe-looking specimen with a long stick, I am awarded with a nutrient dense, delicious prize. they might not be so beautiful on the outside,

 Tree cheers for Tree Crops!